On the complexity of Chow and Hurwitz forms: Introduction

-\textbf{Our contribution} We present a single exponential time algorithm to compute the Chow form of a pure dimensional variety where the computational model is the bit model; see Proposition~\ref{prop:CV-homo-CI} for the complete intersection case and Theorem~\ref{thm:CV-homo} for the general case.
-To our knowledge, these are the first results in this direction.
+\textbf{Our contribution} There is an extensive literature on the complexity of elimination theory procedures in general, and complexity of polynomial system solving in particular; we provide a small sample here \cite{bitpiss1,bitpiss2,bitpiss3,bitpiss4,bitpiss5}.
+Despite the strong literature on the subject, we were not able to locate any results on the bit complexity of computing Chow forms.
+We present a single exponential time algorithm to compute the Chow form of a pure dimensional variety where the computational model is the bit model; see Proposition~\ref{prop:CV-homo-CI} for the complete intersection case and Theorem~\ref{thm:CV-homo} for the general case.
 We further extend our algorithmic techniques to compute Hurwitz forms \cite{sturmfels_hurwitz_2017} with precise complexity estimates, see Proposition~\ref{lem:Hurwitz-complexity}.

 There is a generalization by Osserman and Trager \cite{multigraded} of Chow forms for varieties in multiprojective space.
-Our method to compute the Chow form exploits resultant computations and this seamlessly extends to multiprojective space, see Lemma~\ref{lem:CV-mhomo-CI} for the complete intersection case and Theorem~\ref{thm:MultiChowForm} for the general case.
+Our method to compute the Chow form is based on resultant computations and this seamlessly extends to multiprojective space, see Lemma~\ref{lem:CV-mhomo-CI} for the complete intersection case and Theorem~\ref{thm:MultiChowForm} for the general case.
 We should emphasize that the generalization from the projective Chow forms to the multiprojective ones is far from straightforward both from the mathematical and algorithmic complexity point of views.
 Even though a multiprojective space is isomorphic to a projective variety via the Segre embedding, this requires adding many more additional variables.
 To work directly with multiprojective spaces and avoid the use of (many more) additional variables we have to take into account the partition of the variables in blocks, the combinatorics of the supports of the polynomials, and exploit this structure both from a mathematical and an algorithmic point of view.
 Moreover, the number of blocks (and the variables in each block) should also appear in the corresponding complexity estimates.
 We refer to Section~\ref{sec:Chow-mhomo} for a detailed presentation.

 In addition, we discuss a multihomogeneous generalization of the Hurwitz form.
 To the best of our knowledge, our paper provides the first result in this area.
 Contrary to the homogeneous case, multigraded Chow forms and Hurwitz form require a choice of a non-degenerate multidimension vector for the linear subspace, in a sense that is discussed in Section~\ref{sec:Chow-mhomo}.
 This set of non-degenerate dimension vectors gives rise to an interesting combinatorial structure, namely a \textit{polymatroid}.
 In \cite{clz}, it has been proven that the set of multidegrees of a multiprojective variety forms a polymatroid.
 In \cite{multigraded}, the authors show that the set of non-degenerate dimension vectors for Chow forms equals to the \textit{truncation} of this polymatroid, which is itself a polymatroid.
 In a similar fashion, we show that non-degenerate dimension vectors for Hurwitz forms also form a polymatroid, which is obtained by the \textit{elongation} of the polymatroid of Chow forms.
 We discuss this combinatorial structure in Section~\ref{sec:fun}.